 Additionally, don't hesitate to search for a website redesign checklist that would help you keep things structured.

 The takeaway: Don’t hesitate to study the successful redesigns of popular brands.
 Also, take a look at what independent designers make when they create redesign concepts.
+Lastly, seeking insights from experienced professionals in web redesign can offer valuable perspectives for effective redesign strategies and approaches.

 Phase 4: Prototyping and testing